reidpr/quac/README.rst

 --------------

 Use our `list of issues <https://github.com/reidpr/quac/issues>`_.
-To maximize the chances of your bug being understood and fixed, you should read `"Three parts to every good bug report"
+To maximize the chances of your bug being understood and fixed, take a look at `"Three parts to every good bug report"
 <http://www.joelonsoftware.com/articles/fog0000000029.html>`_ (scroll down).

+**That said, note that unlike many open source projects, we make a point of being friendly to bug reporters, even newbies.** Therefore, please don't hesitate to report a bug, even if you're inexperienced with QUAC or feel unsure.
+In almost all cases you will tell us something useful, even if the issue turns out not to be a bug per se, and we will support your efforts in this regard.

 If you find QUAC useful
 -----------------------